chrisbruck/myBambergClient/README.md

 ## Prjectdescription

-This project is a client android software part of my master thesis  at the University of Bamberg.
+This project is a client of the myBamberg project.
+It is an android software.

 ## Android-App